lentyai2/conway-game-of-life-api/README.md

    dotnet test
    ```

-## API Overview
+## API Functional Requirements:

-The API exposes endpoints to:
+### The API includes the following endpoints:
+1. Upload Board State

-- Start a new game
+  - Accept a new board state (2D grid of cells).
+  - Return a unique identifier for the stored board.
+2. Get Next State
+  - Given a board ID, return the next generation state of the board.
+3. Get N States Ahead
+  - Given a board ID and a number N, return the board state after N generations.
+4. Get Final State
-- Get the current state of the board
+  - Return the final stable state of the board (i.e., when it no longer changes or cycles).
-- Advance to the next generation
-- Set or clear cells
-- Retrieve game history
+  - If the board does not reach a stable conclusion within a reasonable number of iterations, return a suitable error message.

+OpenApi specification can be viewed here: `http://localhost:5181/openapi/v1.json`

 See Api.http for example requests.